Rules are for the good of the group, and timeouts are no exception. Timeouts are configured to fit normal program execution.

 |Nginx fastcgi_read_timeout||900 seconds||PHP won't run forever.|

-terminus drush <site>.<env> -- cron using Terminus.
-With that said, most slow cron executions are due to PHP errors or a slow external service.
-Rather than throwing more resources at an inefficient process, determine why it's slow and fix the root cause.
+terminus drush <site>.<env> -- cron in Terminus.
+Most slow cron executions are due to PHP errors or a slow external service.
+Best practice is to identify and fix the root cause.
+Check log files and review PHP errors and exceptions for clues.

 migrate_drush_path variable to: